oliviawestmacottssw/SSW.Rules.Content/rules/can-you-offer-value-to-sponsors/rule.md

 ---

-Putting on events aren’t free.
+Putting on events aren’t free. ​​​

 You need to pay for some or all of these

-- Venue
+- ​Venue
 - Catering
 - Prizes
 - Speaker expenses